edvinf/assessmentExample/README.md

 2. model.R
 3. report.R

-or run icesTAF::sourceAll(), if icesTAF is installed.
+or run TAF::sourceAll().

 ## Dependencies
-The model is implemented in SAM: https://github.com/fishfollower/SAM icesTAF is available on CRAN.
+The model is implemented in SAM: https://github.com/fishfollower/SAM icesTAF is available on CRAN and can be installed with install.packages(icesTAF).
+Installing icesTAF also installs the package TAF.